-Starting on the headrow, the runners received fantastic support from the spectators who lined the route which took the field past the Corn Exchange, along Call Lane, past the railway station, through City Square, along Wellington Street and on to Kirkstall Road before turning around at Savins Mill Way and back to the city centre and the big finish in The Headrow.
+Starting in Vicar Lane, the runners received fantastic support from the spectators who lined the route which took the field past the Corn Exchange, along Call Lane, past the railway station, through City Square, along Wellington Street and on to Kirkstall Road before turning around at Savins Mill Way and back to the city centre and the big finish in The Headrow.

-The race was won by Scott Hinchcliffe in 31mins 29secs.
-Marcos Angel Valero Palacios clocked 31mins 54secs to take second place with Gareth Jooste third in 31mins 57secs.
+The first male to cross the line and take winning title of the 10K was Scott Hinchcliffe in 31mins 29secs.
+Marcos Angel Valero Palacios clocked 31mins 54 secs to take second place with Gareth Jooste third in 31mins 57secs.

 Mandy Hepworth, co-ordinator of the Asda Foundation, said: “Congratulations to everyone involved in making the Asda Foundation Leeds 10K such a great success.
 It is always very inspiring to see so many people take on this challenge in aid of some excellent causes.
 Well done to all the runners.”